 Steve nodded, tried to smile, but his face twitched under the strain.

-Tess said, “We were talking about books we’d read: Carrie and Salem’s Lot.”
+Tess said, “We were talking about books we’ve read: Carrie and Salem’s Lot.”

 “Like one of Charlemagne’s knights: La Chanson de Roland,” said Tess.